ninallam/spring-petclinic-java-mysql/README.md

 * [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)
 * Java 17 or later

+ > [!NOTE]
+   > For Spring applications, we recommend using Azure Spring Apps.
+However, you can still use Azure App Service as a destination.

 ## Quickstart

 The fastest way for you to get this application up and running on Azure is to use the `azd up` command.
 This single command will create